MasterFenrir/python-whois/README.md

 ### Adding new WHOIS data to the testing set

-	pwhois --raw thedomain.com > test/data/thedomain.com
+	whois-oracle --raw thedomain.com > test/data/thedomain.com

 ### Checking the currently parsed data (while editing the parser)

-	./pwhois -f test/data/thedomain.com/ .
+	./whois-oracle -f test/data/thedomain.com/ .

 (don't forget the dot at the end!)

 ### Marking the current parsed data as correct for a domain

-Make sure to verify (using `pwhois` or otherwise) that the WHOIS data for the domain is being parsed correctly, before marking it as correct!
+Make sure to verify (using `whois-oracle` or otherwise) that the WHOIS data for the domain is being parsed correctly, before marking it as correct!

 	./test.py update thedomain.com